pVelocity/pvserverhelper/docs/MongoDB/aggregateLookup.md

 lookupKey: fields in lookupCollectionName used $project to construct a key that matches sourceKey
 defaultValue: a $set value used to set a default for the lookupField
 rename: field that the lookup will be set to, defaulted to lookupField
+tag: field that will be tagged true if lookup applied
 ```
 - `lookupOperations` `<Object>`: provides any additional pipeline operations to filter by